vigetlabs/microcosm/docs/recipes/ajax.md

 Again, Microcosm rolls forward through the history list, recalculating state for the repo.

-Since the action is no longer in an `open` state, the resulting repo state will be as though the loading domain handler never fired.
+Since the task is no longer in an `open` state, the resulting repo state will be as though the loading domain handler never fired.
 There's no cleanup.

 ## Tap into the lower-level action API